What Do You See Yourself Doing in 10 Years?

-When interviewers ask you about your future- they are trying to gauge how good an investment you would be if hired.
+When interviewers ask you about your future, they are trying to gauge how good an investment you would be if hired.
 Keep this in mind when you are trying to decide what the best answer will be.
-This is a complicated issue- so be sure to take the time to consider it before you enter the interview.
-That way- you can be totally prepared and can answer without hesitating.
+This is a complicated issue, so be sure to take the time to consider it before you enter the interview.
+That way, you can be totally prepared and can answer without hesitating.

-Stay Relevant to the Potential Job:
+1. Stay Relevant to the Potential Job

-The most important aspect of your answer to the question- "what do you see yourself doing in 10 years?” is how it relates to the job you are applying for.
-No matter what your plans are for the next 10 years- you must communicate whatever aspect relates to the job in order for your answer to be successful.
-If you are interested in entering this field and staying in it- describe how you hope to advance and what position- specifically- you hope to have attained by that point.
+The most important aspect of your answer to the question “what do you see yourself doing in 10 years?” is how it relates to the job you are applying for.
+No matter what your plans are for the next 10 years, you must communicate whatever aspect relates to the job in order for your answer to be successful.
+If you are interested in entering this field and staying in it, describe how you hope to advance and what position, specifically, you hope to have attained by that point.

-Have a Realistic Answer:
+2. Have a Realistic Answer

-One of the worst mistakes you can make when answering- "what do you see yourself doing in 10 years?” is give an unrealistic answer.
-While it is possible not to be ambitious enough- most candidates are accidentally too ambitious- describing something that will likely not be possible.
+One of the worst mistakes you can make when answering “what do you see yourself doing in 10 years?” is giving an unrealistic answer.
+While it is possible not to be ambitious enough, most candidates are accidentally too ambitious, describing something that will likely not be possible.
 This simply illustrates that you are inexperienced.
-Additionally- a company may not want to hire you simply because you would be expecting advancement when it would not be possible.
+Additionally, a company may not want to hire you simply because you would be expecting advancement when it would not be possible.

-Finally- do not try to tailor your answers to interview questions specifically to please the interviewer.
+Finally, do not try to tailor your answers to interview questions specifically to please the interviewer.
 You should give a genuine answer that will accurately represent your intentions.
-If you are hired- you may be able to get help advancing if the company knows where you are trying to go.
-It can be tempting to overemphasize how long you are intending to stay with this company in an effort to make you seem like a more appealing candidate- but this is also unwise.
+If you are hired, you may be able to get help advancing if the company knows where you are trying to go.
+It can be tempting to overemphasize how long you are intending to stay with this company in an effort to make you seem like a more appealing candidate, but this is also unwise.

 I’m very interested in this field.
-In 10 years- I hope to have advanced as much as possible.
-The position I’m really interested in is coordination supervisor- but I know they typically have more than 10 years of experience.
-In 10 years- however- I really hope to be well on my way to achieving that position.
-I’ve always prioritized commitment to my job- collaboration- and leadership- so I don’t think I would have any trouble at all advancing in this field and moving toward that goal.
+In 10 years, I hope to have advanced as much as possible.
+The position I’m really interested in is coordination supervisor, but I know they typically have more than 10 years of experience.
+In 10 years, however, I really hope to be well on my way to achieving that position.
+I’ve always prioritized commitment to my job, collaboration, and leadership, so I don’t think I would have any trouble at all advancing in this field and moving toward that goal.
 I certainly expect and hope to still be working with this company in 10 years.

-It is hard for me to say where I will be in 10 years- but I know that I can am fully prepared to bring my all to the position and will be committed to it for the next several years.
-I am interested in advancement- and I think I am a great candidate for a higher position- but there are still a few positions I am interested in.
+It is hard for me to say where I will be in 10 years, but I know that I can am fully prepared to bring my all to the position and will be committed to it for the next several years.
+I am interested in advancement and I think I am a great candidate for a higher position, but there are still a few positions I am interested in.
 I was able to advance in my previous job through my focus on details and coordination.